Yangrui-Hu/MC-protein-folding/README.md

 # MC-protein-folding

 This repo is for the "Monte Carlo Simulations of Protein Folding" project.
-This project is my final project in the computational physics course at Brown University, taken in spring 2018.
+This project is my final project in the computational physics course at Brown University, taken in Spring 2018.

-Protein folding is a hot topic both in biology and biophysics.
-There are many scientists working on the simulation of protein folding system.
-Although Molecular Dynamics method is a good technique to probe this problem, the calculation is huge when the size of the system becomes large.
-In this case, Monte Carlo method can give us a rough result quickly and help us understand this system.
-In this project, I simulate the process of the protein folding with the Monte Carlo method and monitor two key quantities: the energy of the system and the end-to-end distance which is the distance between the first amino acid and the last one.
-Moreover, I study the effect of temperature, interaction coefficient, and the number of amino acids.
+Protein folding is a prominent subject in both biology and biophysics, captivating the attention of numerous researchers.
+While Molecular Dynamics offers a powerful tool for probing this problem, its computational demands escalate significantly with larger systems.
+In such cases, the Monte Carlo method provides a swift albeit approximate solution, giving hints for the system's dynamics.
+In this project, I employ the Monte Carlo method to simulate protein folding processes, focusing on two crucial parameters: the system's energy and the end-to-end distance, which measures the distance between the first and last amino acids.

-I find the following conclusions:
+The main conclusions are as follows:

-  - The extent of folding tends to be high in low temperature.
+  - Protein folding tends to be more pronounced at lower temperatures.
-  - Phase transition is observed in the protein system and the transition temperature is independent of N.
+  - Phase transition phenomena occur within the protein system, with the transition temperature independent of the number of amino acids (N).
-  - The protein system approaches to self-avoiding random walk system when temperature is high enough.
+  - At sufficiently high temperatures, the protein system converges towards a self-avoiding random walk configuration.

 ## Code List
-Below is the list explaining the goal of each code file.
+Below is the list explaining the purpose of each code file:

 - simulating protein folding: protein.py
 - analyzing the simulation data: analysis_equilibrium.py